 A good choice for warm regions, it requires only 150 chill hours.
 Fully grown, the upright, oval trees reach 15 to 20 feet tall with a width of 12 to 15 feet.
 Hardy in Zones 5-9.

-You can find container trees available at Nature Hills Nursery.
+You can find container trees available from the Arbor Day Foundation Store.

 A hybrid cross of P. communis and P. pyrifolia, early-season ‘Seckel’ is popular for its delightfully sweet, snack-sized fruits that are about half the size of other European pears.